 Getting Started

-is critical for designing efficient and internationalized applications when working with databases.
+Understanding the difference between VARCHAR and NVARCHAR is critical for designing efficient and internationalized applications when working with databases.
 While both data types are used to store text, they differ in how they handle character encoding and storage, which can impact performance, storage space, and language support.

-What is VARCHAR
+What is VARCHAR?

-stands for Variable Character.
+VARCHAR stands for Variable Character.
 It is a data type used to store non-Unicode character strings.
 That means it supports only characters defined in the server's code page, typically ASCII or another local character set.

 - Stores non-Unicode data.